greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/field-functional-competencies_1_1.md

 ---

-title: "Field Functional Competencies"
+title: Field Functional Competencies
-description: "GitLab field functional competencies define the critical skills, behaviors, and attitudes that GitLab field team members must demonstrate to successfully deliver desired outcomes.
-They provide a common language and consistent expectations for what good looks like for the GitLab field organization."
+description: GitLab field functional competencies define the critical skills, behaviors, and attitudes that GitLab field team members must demonstrate to successfully deliver desired outcomes.
+They provide a common language and consistent expectations for what good looks like for the GitLab field organization.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/field-functional-competencies_1_1/
+linkTitle: Field Functional Competencies
+type: docs
 ---

 ## Field Functional Competencies